Measure global hunger

 Style the layer

-- On the Contents toolbar, ensure the Undernourishment layer is selected.
-On the Settings toolbar, click Styles.
+- On the Settings toolbar, click Styles.

-- In the Styles pane, for Choose attribute, click Field and choose the Latest Value.
-Click Add.
+- In the Styles pane, for Choose attributes, click Field.

-The map automatically redraws to show default symbology for the Counts and Amounts (Color) style.
+The map redraws to show default symbology for the Counts and Amounts (Color) style.
 The darkest blues show where undernourishment is most prevalent.

 Why do you think these countries might be facing high percentages of undernourishment?
 Are there specific events in recent history that might be tied to these rates?